What Factors Affect Natural Gas Prices?

 6. Distribution costs, such as taxes and other charges.

-Aside from these state-specific variables affecting natural gas prices, there are some larger factors that play a large part in the number you see on your natural gas bill.
+Aside from these state-specific variables affecting natural gas prices, some larger factors play a large part in the number you see on your natural gas bill.
 There are supply-side factors and demand-side factors.

 Demand-side factors that affect natural gas prices